adamhamlin/dotfiles/README.md

 - **{topic}/\*.symlink**: Any file ending in `*.symlink` will be symlinked into your `$HOME` directory.
   >_Note this will overwrite an existing file with the same name._
-- **{topic}/\*.shell**: Any files ending in `.shell` get sourced by your shell.
+- **{topic}/\*.source**: Any files ending in `.source` get sourced by your shell.
 For example, you might want to export applicable environment variables or set up auto-completion.

 ## use it